jnozzi/cocoadev.com/markdown/LSTrampoline.md

-General/LSTrampoline is an implementation of a General/TrampolineObject for the purpose of General/HigherOrderMessaging.
+LSTrampoline is an implementation of a TrampolineObject for the purpose of HigherOrderMessaging.
 Enjoy!

 ----

-General/LSTrampoline.h
+LSTrampoline.h

 I provide a protocol for convenience (though I currently make only haphazard use of it) for HOM.
-Other than that, this is pretty standard stuff; you init the trampoline with the target object (be it a collection or otherwise), the callback selector, and the signature that the trampoline should use. http://goo.gl/General/OeSCu
+Other than that, this is pretty standard stuff; you init the trampoline with the target object (be it a collection or otherwise), the callback selector, and the signature that the trampoline should use. http://goo.gl/OeSCu

 #import <Foundation/Foundation.h>